rreszczynski/Traveller/README.md

 ## **Known issues:**
 - App crashes when dispaying map and no places are stored in db.
 - New place can be stored without setting circumference (validation needed).
 - Photos of places are stored as base64 strings in db (firebase storage would be better).

+##### Author: Rafał Reszczyński